Chillu1/ModiBuff/README.md

 ModiBuffEcs is a bit on the slow side for now, because we're creating the entities and their components, instead of reusing them, like in the case of ModiBuff.

 Mixed modifier = N of each.
 Ex.
-2560 instances * 40 recipes = 102_400 modifiers
+256 instances * 40 recipes = 10_240 modifiers
-100_000 mixed modifiers = 21MB
+10_000 mixed modifiers = 2MB
 Modifier Recipes setup = 7ms
-Preallocating 100 000 mixed modifiers = 1 second
+Preallocating 10_000 mixed modifiers = 100ms

 ModiBuff InitDmg (not cloning any components, no state) DoT = InitDoTSeparateDamageRemove